here you will see the Hawkins v Mcgee case brief.

 The trial court ruled in the Appellant’s favor.
 On Respondent’s motion, the trial court overturned the verdict as being excessive, Appellant appealed to New Hampshire Supreme Court which ordered a new trial.

-Respondent, a local doctor in Berlin, New Hampshire, asked Appellant’s father, Charles, about getting the scars repaired and promised to make the wounded hand a “hundred percent a good hand.”
+Respondent, a local doctor in Berlin, New Hampshire, asked Appellant’s father, Charles, about getting the Appellant’s right-hand scars repaired and replaced it with skin from his chest and promised to make the wounded hand a “hundred percent a good hand.”

 Respondent attempted to remove the scars using a method called “skin grafting” that he was unfamiliar with, but he was unsuccessful.

-The transplant led the palm of Appellant’s hand to sprout thick hair because Respoendt used skin from his chest area.
+The transplant led the palm of the Appellant’s hand to sprout thick hair because Respondent used skin from his chest area.

 what type of damages should be awarded?